Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

     splam clean -P -o tmp_out -@ 5

+.. admonition:: Splam score threshold suggestion.
+    :class: important

+    For cleaning up BAM alignment files, we advise using a more lenient **score threshold of 0.1**.
+Note that Splam is a decisive model and performs quite consistently across a wide range of thresholds, so a score threshold between 0.1 to 0.9 would work well.

 * **Output**

 The output file of this step is a sorted Splam-cleaned BAM file.
 You can replace the original BAM file with this cleaned BAM file to do the transcript assembly, quantification, and all other downstream analyses!